-The landlord may also become liable to pay compensation to the tenant for the loss suffered by him due to the non- completion of the tenant improvements as undertaken by the landlord, this is one of the big risks involved in tenant improvements for the landlord.
+The landlord may also become liable to pay compensation to the tenant for the loss suffered by him due to the non-completion of the landlord’s tenant improvements, which is one of the big risks involved in tenant improvements for the landlord.

-Though the landlords may not like to impose upon themselves the financial liability towards the tenants for the failure to complete the tenant’s improvements on time, there are clauses included in the lease deed providing for rent waiver during the extended period of non- completion of tenant improvements in the leased property.
+Though the landlords may not like to impose upon themselves the tenants’ financial liability for the failure to complete the tenant’s improvements on time, there are clauses included in the lease deed providing for rent waiver during the extended period of non-completion of tenant improvements in the leased property.

 In this case, these clauses are added to the lease deed as a way to assure the tenant that improvements will be made on time by the landlord.

-So, it becomes necessary for the tenant to complete the works on time and make the building ready to occupy and he has to start paying rent for the property from a particular date as agreed irrespective of the fact whether he has completed the works or not.
+So, it becomes necessary for the tenant to complete the works on time and make the building ready to occupy.
+He has to start paying rent for the property from a particular date as agreed, irrespective of the fact whether he has completed the works or not.

 When The Tenant Performs Improvements Post-Occupation

-When the tenant has occupied the building and during his occupation carries on some improvements for the better enjoyment of the property or necessary for the conduct of his business then he has to obtain written consent from the landlord for doing the improvement works.
+When the tenant has occupied the building and carries on some improvements for the better enjoyment of the property or necessary for the conduct of his business, he has to obtain written consent from the landlord for making the improvement works.

-Whatever be the situation in the property the tenant cannot do the improvements as he wishes but they must be done only as per the lease deed after getting permissions from the landlord.
+Whatever be the situation in the property, the tenant cannot make the improvements as he wishes, but they must be done only as per the lease deed after getting permission from the landlord.

-When the tenant carries out improvements for his convenience that adds lesser value to the property or causing damages to the rented property the landlord can take legal action to stop such works.
+When the tenant carries out improvements for his convenience that add lesser value to the property or causing damages to the rented property, the landlord can take legal action to stop such works.